MonetDB/install-monetdb/README.md

   built from these sources.
 This action will try to install build dependencies such as cmake.
 No default.
 Cannot be used together with **version** or **rev**.

-* **prefix**: Directory prefix to install the binaries in.
-Defaults to `/usr/local` on Linux and MacOS, `C:\Program Files\MonetDB\MonetDB5` on Windows.
-Ignored when installing binary packages on Linux and MacOS.

 * **rev**: Revision to check out from **git_repo** or **hg_repo**.
 No default.
   Cannot be used together with **version** or **source**.